friedbrice/friedbrice.github.io/_posts/2015-05-24-more-hemingway.md

 operates more or less how the problem statement requires, except for one
 detail: sayIt isn't chainable.

 In order to make it chainable, we need to make it a method of an object.
+If it returns itself upon method calls, then we can just dot subsequent method calls on the end.
 Here's my second go:

 {% highlight python linenos %}
 class Words: